Gattind History, Family Crest & Coats of Arms

 Gatton is a parish, formerly a borough, in the union, and Second division of the hundred of Reigate, E. division of Surrey.
 "This was once a considerable town, and had a castle.
 It sent two members to parliament from the 29th of Henry VI. to the second of William IV., when it was disfranchised; the right of election was vested in the freeholders and inhabitants paying scot and lot, and the constable for the manor was returning officer."
 Other sources note that Robert de Gatton, took his name from the lordship of Gatton temp.
 Henry III.

 Early History of the Gattind family

-Another 273 words (20 lines of text) are included under the topic Early Gattind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gattind research.
+Another 165 words (12 lines of text) covering the years 1501 and 1669 are included under the topic Early Gattind History in all our PDF Extended History products and printed products wherever possible.

 Gattind Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Gatton, Gatens, Gattan, Gattyn, Gattynd and others.